 DBT goes through one of three settings.
 These include group, individual, and phone therapy.
 During these sessions, you will learn how to recognize your positive abilities, enhance your behavioral traits, boost your cognitive skills, and become more mindful.
 In this way, you’ll learn how to handle distress better and enhance your interpersonal skills.

-In the CBT vs DBT debate, you typically want to go with the least-specialized option first.
-For example, those who get DBT need conditions like ADHD, eating disorders, bipolar disorder, generalized anxiety, PTSD, major depression disorder, or borderline personality disorder.
+In the CBT vs. DBT debate, you typically want to go with the least-specialized option first.
+For example, those who get DBT need ADHD, eating disorders, bipolar disorder, generalized anxiety, PTSD, major depression disorder, or borderline personality disorder.

-If you need help in the CBT vs DBT debate, please contact us at Tides Edge Detox.
+If you need help in the CBT vs. DBT debate, please contact us at Tides Edge Detox.
 We provide general detox services and specific detox care to help you recover.
-Call 866.723.3127 today to learn more and to get started on your path of recovery.
-Take a virtual tour to get a feel for our facility.
+No matter the addiction you or a loved one is facing, we have a detox program that can help, such as: